+Estimate the number and type of families that will benefit from the proposed activities 160 extremely low, low, or moderate income families will receive education related services.

+Location Description

-Estimate the number and type of families that will benefit from the proposed activities 600 individuals will be affected by the improvements at transit stops Location Description Improvements will be made at transit stops within the five CDBG Revitalization Target Areas.
-Planned Activities This project will install curb cuts and other accessibility improvements at transit stops within the CDBG target area to ensure that all stops are ADA accessible.
-10 Project Name Transit Voucher Program Target Area Citywide Goals Supported Public Service Grants Needs Addressed Better connect LMI neighborhoods and downtown Reduce the effects of low income on life quality Help underserved groups access and use resources Funding HOME: \$15,000
+Planned Activities This project will fund creation of an early childhood development center within the CDBG target area.

+8 Project Name Transit Voucher Program

+Target Area Citywide

+Goals Supported Public Service Grants

+Needs Addressed Better connect LMI neighborhoods and downtown Reduce the effects of low income on life quality Help underserved groups access and use resources

+Funding CDBG: \$15,000

 Description This project will provide transit vouchers to individuals that are homeless or at risk of homelessness for whom transportation is a barrier to access supportive services or employment opportunities.

+Target Date 6/30/2023
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 250 low income individuals that are homeless or at risk of homelessness will be assisted.
-Location Description Citywide Planned Activities This project will provide transit vouchers to individuals that are homeless or at risk of homelessness for whom transportation is a barrier to access supportive services or employment opportunities.
-11 Project Name Housing Case Management - Eviction Diversion Target Area Citywide Goals Supported Attainable Housing Public Service Grants Needs Addressed Reduce the effects of low income on life quality Help underserved groups access and use resources Support efforts around homelessness prevention Improve fair housing awareness and accountability Funding HOME: \$25,000

-Description This activity will provide funds for a part-time case worker for an eviction diversion program for low and moderate income households.
+Estimate the number and type of families that will benefit from the proposed activities 250 low income individuals that are homeless or at risk of homelessness will be assisted.

+Location Description Citywide

+Planned Activities This project will provide transit vouchers to individuals that are homeless or at risk of homelessness for whom transportation is a barrier to access supportive services or employment opportunities.
+9 Project Name Housing Case Management - Eviction Diversion Target Area Citywide Goals Supported Attainable Housing Public Service Grants Needs Addressed Reduce the effects of low income on life quality Help underserved groups access and use resources Support efforts around homelessness prevention Improve fair housing awareness and accountability Funding CDBG: \$35,000 Description This activity will provide funds for a part-time case worker for an eviction diversion program for low and moderate income households.
 Case workers will provide legal assistance and make referrals for housing resources and services.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Fifty low or moderate income renters will benefit from the proposed activities.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities Fifty low or moderate income renters will benefit from the proposed activities.
 Location Description Citywide Planned Activities Case workers will provide legal assistance and make referrals for housing resources and services.
-12 Project Name Housing Case Management - Vulnerable Populations Target Area Citywide Goals Supported Attainable Housing Public Service Grants
+10 Project Name Housing Case Management - Vulnerable Populations Target Area Citywide

-Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Support efforts around homelessness prevention Funding HOME: \$35,000 Description This activity will provide funds for a part-time case worker to provide housing case management services to vulnerable populations identified in the City's CDBG-CV Affirmative Marketing Plan and Report which identified groups least likely to access needed housing resources in the city-with an emphasis on providing services to Hispanic and Latino families.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Approximately 40 households will benefit from case management services Location Description Services will be offered city wide.
-Planned Activities Housing case management, Spanish interpretation

-13 Project Name General Administration (HOME) Target Area Post/Franklin Revitalization Area Fremont/McKinley Revitalization Area North Central Revitalization Area Wilson/Coburn Revitalization Area Urbandale Revitalization Area Goals Supported Attainable Housing
+Goals Supported Attainable Housing Public Service Grants Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Support efforts around homelessness prevention Funding CDBG: \$25,000 Description This activity will provide funds for a part-time case worker to provide housing case management services to vulnerable populations identified in the City's CDBG-CV Affirmative Marketing Plan and Report which identified groups least likely to access needed housing resources in the city-with an emphasis on providing services to Hispanic and Latino families.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities Approximately 40 households will benefit from case management services Location Description Services will be offered city wide.
+Planned Activities Housing case management, Spanish interpretation 11 Project Name General Administration (HOME) Target Area Post/Franklin Revitalization Area Fremont/McKinley Revitalization Area North Central Revitalization Area Wilson/Coburn Revitalization Area Urbandale Revitalization Area Goals Supported Attainable Housing